About Application Landscaping

 Screenshot of the Visual Designer showing a default available SVG Application Template Shape.

-As you see in the Application Landscape snapshot figure below there are applications with different colors.
-Some of them have a symbol inside them and all of them have different color icons.
+As seen in the Application Landscape snapshot figure below, applications have different colors.
+Some have a symbol inside them, and all have different color icons.
 Every icon tells a story about the status or value of an attribute of the application (like cost, ownership, etc...).
 This can also be a computed value.

-In this example snapshot you see some applications turn green (when they have no outstanding issues), the blue house icon means the application stores GEO data, the blue person icon means the application stores client data, and the red colored wrench icon means service management data is unknown for this application.
-If the application has a department symbol inside it means it is a mission-critical business application.
+In this example snapshot, you see some applications turn green (when they have no outstanding issues), the blue house icon means the application stores GEO data, the blue person icon means the application stores client data and the red colored wrench icon means service management data is unknown for this application.
+If the application has a department symbol inside, it is a mission-critical business application.

 Snapshot of an application landscape using the default template application shape.

-Now this is a very powerful way to give meaning to the status of the applications in your landscape: You can make decisions in this way!
+Now, this is a compelling way to give meaning to the status of the applications in your landscape: You can make decisions this way!

 The icons, the inside symbols, and the colors are just examples of what you can do.
-You can design and choose whatever icons for application attributes you like and create your own templated application shape with it.
+You can design and choose whatever icons for application attributes you like and create your templated application shape.

 Architecture Repository

 Below you see the Architecture Repository web application of Dragon1 Innovation Lab with some applications entered as data.
-It is this data that we will use to generate an application landscape.
+We will use this data to generate an application landscape.
 In the repository, the data is connected to an application model.
 And every application has certain attributes (like name, costs, ownership) filled in.

 Enterprise architects usually work with EA Repository tools like this to store and relate all entities of an organization with each other.
-This EA Repository is unique because it's online and enables you to define meta-meta models, so you can work with any approach, framework, or method, inside and outside the field of enterprise architecture.
+This EA Repository is unique because it's online and enables you to define meta-meta models to work with any approach, framework, or method, inside and outside the field of enterprise architecture.

 Screenshot of the Architecture Repository showing imported Software Application Data.